shadel96/Legitimate-Content/README.md

+Hello, world!

 Today is a beautiful day.

+Hello, world!

 This is a random sentence.
-Python programming is fun.

 Hello, world!

 Hello, world!